coderefinery/coderefinery.org/content/workshops/teaching-style.md

 description = "The CodeRefinery teaching style allows in-person quality engagement in online courses"
 +++

-## In-person workshops

-In-person workshops are taught in the Carpentries style.
-Our lessons would fit in a Carpentries workshop, and we welcome such collaboration or even joining the Carpentries.

-## Online workshops

-In March 2020, CodeRefinery moved online like many others.
-While at first, we taught the same way as everyone else did, we were bold enough to go farther and eventually found something special.

 > I attended several "top" conferences/workshops/seminars as well as
 > videolectures this past year in their virtual implementations, and
 > this event is easily the best out of all of them when it comes down
 > to presentations and audience participation!
 >
-> - Feedback, online Scientific Computing kickstart, June 2021
+> [Feedback, online Scientific Computing kickstart, June 2021]

+In-person workshops are taught in the Carpentries style.
+Our lessons would fit in a Carpentries workshop, and we welcome such collaboration or even joining the Carpentries.

+**In March 2020, CodeRefinery moved online like many others.**  While at first, we taught the same way as everyone else did, we were bold enough to go farther and eventually found something special.

 ### Co-teaching